DeveloperAlly/typescript-fevm-hardhat-wallaby-hyperspace-deploy-example/README.md

 ## Issues
 NB: When deploying I occassionally get the below error - ususally if I just re-run the deploy it's fine though.
-If anyone can shed any light - would be happy to hear it!
+If anyone can shed any light - would be happy to hear it! (me tired ;p)
 ```
 for (let i = 0; i < block.transactions.length; i++) {
                                                        ^